How to Build a Mental Resilience Community

 These simple interactions create a sense of shared identity and responsibility.
 When an emergency does occur, you’ll already have a network in place.
 You can work with your neighbors to check on each other, share resources, and relay official updates.
 This collaborative spirit makes everyone safer and helps vital information spread more effectively, ensuring that emergency messages are heard and acted upon by people who trust the source.

-Support Vulnerable Community Members
+How to Support Vulnerable Members of Your Community

 A community is only as strong as its ability to care for everyone in it.
 During a crisis, it’s easy for the needs of the most vulnerable to be overlooked.
 This includes elderly neighbors, people with disabilities or chronic health conditions, families with infants, and those who may face language or financial barriers.
 A key part of building community resilience is identifying who in your area might need extra help and including them in your preparedness plans from the start.